jishk11/Tutorial-Bot-in-Discord-JS/Episode 1 - Basics/README.md

 Hello there.
-If you're encountering errors when you watched my [Episode 1 - Basics Video] (https://www.youtube.com/watch?v=8pbcFKzDgKY&t=676s), then please read the following information bellow _carfeully._
+If you're encountering errors when you watched my [Episode 1 - Basics Video](https://www.youtube.com/watch?v=8pbcFKzDgKY&t=676s), then please read the following information bellow _carfeully._